 While the Oasis Cafe, and the Las Vegas Club play important parts in the early history of Las Vegas, neither gets to wear the crown of —First Neon Sign.

 First, a brief outline of the history of the Oasis.
 Then a moment with UCLA, and the Las Vegas Club, and then back to the Oasis.

 1911 Oasis Opens

 April 1, 1911, Page eight, Las Vegas Age “An Oasis in Las Vegas.”
 “Mr. and Mrs. G. H. French have opened a new confectionery store next to the Age office, to be called the “Oasis Candy Store.”
-All kinds of home-made candies are kept in stock as well as the factory built article.
-Later in the season a soda fountain wall be installed and ice cream will be served. it is also probably that a shady bower will be made by means of vines where cooling refreshments may be served in the open air.”
+All kinds of home-made candies are kept in stock as well as the factory-built article.
+Later in the season, a soda fountain will be installed and ice cream will be served. it is also probable that a shady bower will be made by means of vines where cooling refreshments may be served in the open air.”

 1924 Oasis Moves

 On April 5, 1924, the Las Vegas Age ran a one paragraph story on page six titled, “NEW OASIS A GEM.”
 The story said, “The Oasis is now fairly settled in its handsome new quarters in the Martin-Ferron building. the new store is a gem and will be much appreciated by the public.”

 Pre-Neon Oasis sign – late 1920’s early 1930s’

 Initially, the Oasis was a confectionery serving “candy & soda.”
 Hanging from the non-Neon light sign is a small globe providing the owners vistion of the future as a restaurant.
 At this point, it only serves “EATS.”
 In this case “eats” mean sandwiches or maybe fruits, or pastry, donuts.

 Pre Neon Oasis Cafe sign.
 The post card printers code, lower right, 1A1840 indicates the post card was printed late in 1931.